All we know about Wagner mercenary chief Yevgeny Prigozhin feared dead in plane crash

 Who is Yevgeny Prigozhin?
 Wagner Group mercenary chief feared dead in plane crash

-Long a low-profile Russian businessman with a criminal record and a background in catering, the commander has become an increasingly vocal critic of the Kremlin’s defence ministers as the war in Ukraine has progressed
+The former jail convict and ally of Vladimir Putin became an increasingly vocal critic of the Kremlin’s defence chiefs during the war in Ukraine

-Once a low-profile businessman who profitted from having Russian president Vladimir Putin as a powerful patron, Yevgeny Prigozhin moved into the global spotlight since the onset of Russia’s war in Ukraine.
+Once a businessman with a catering empire, Yevgeny Prigozhin manoeuvred himself into a position so powerful that as Russia’s war in Ukraine progressed, he could openly question his ally’s strategy.

-Now the owner of the Kremlin-allied Wagner Group, the mercenary force seen fighting some of the Russian military’s toughest battles in Ukraine, most notably the drawn-out pursuit of Bakhmut, the 62-year-old stepped into his most dangerous role yet this summer: preaching open rebellion against his country’s military leadership.
+The owner of the Kremlin-allied Wagner Group, the mercenary force that has fought some of the Russian military’s toughest battles in Ukraine – most notably the drawn-out pursuit of Bakhmut – this summer the 62-year-old stepped into his most dangerous role yet: preaching open rebellion against his country’s military leadership.

-Two months after the attempted uprising, Prigozhin is feared dead in a plane crash in Russia.
+Now, two months after the attempted uprising, Mr Prigozhin is feared dead in a plane crash in Russia.
 On 23 August it was reported a private plane had crashed near Moscow, killing 10 people on board.
-While it has not been confirmed that he was onboard, Prigozhin was on the passenger list for the flight.
+While it has not been confirmed that he was on board, Mr Prigozhin was on the passenger list for the flight.

-It comes after Prigozhin finally escalated what had been months of scathing criticism of Russia’s conduct of the war in June, when he called for an armed uprising to oust Russia’s defence minister.
-As his men occupied Rostov-on-Don and marched on Moscow, Russian security services reacted immediately, opening a criminal investigation and demanding Mr Prigozhin’s arrest.
+Two months ago, the Wagner chief finally escalated what had been months of scathing criticism of Russia’s conduct of the war, calling for an armed uprising to oust Russia’s defence minister.
+His men occupied Rostov-on-Don and marched on Moscow, shooting down a number of military helicopters, killing their pilots as they advanced.
+Russian security services reacted immediately, opening a criminal investigation and demanding Mr Prigozhin’s arrest.

-Mr Prigozhin – a onetime felon, hot-dog vendor and longtime associate of Mr Putin – urged Russian civilians to join his “march to justice” and the situation remained extremely volatile throughout the following Saturday before peace talks, seemingly mediated by Belarussian president Alexander Lukashenko, brought the standoff to a peaceful conclusion, with Mr Prigozhin agreeing to relocate to Belarus, only to subsequently return to his homeland.
+Mr Prigozhin – a one-time felon, hot-dog vendor and long-time associate of Vladimir Putin – urged Russian civilians to join his “march to justice”.
+The situation remained extremely volatile throughout the following Saturday before peace talks, seemingly mediated by Belarussian president Alexander Lukashenko, brought the standoff to a peaceful conclusion.
+The Kremlin said that to avert bloodshed, Mr Prigozhin and some of his fighters would leave for Belarus and a criminal case against him for armed mutiny would be dropped.

-Spokesman Dmitry Peskov revealed that a three-hour meeting had taken place on Thursday 29 June with 35 people in attendance, including Wagner unit commanders, who reiterated their loyalty to their leader.
+Mr Putin’s spokesman Dmitry Peskov revealed that a three-hour meeting had taken place five days after the mutiny, on 29 June with 35 people, including Wagner unit commanders, who reiterated their loyalty to their leader.

+But confusion has surrounded the implementation of the deal, and it was not clear whether the mercenary leader ever made it to Minsk.
+Before long, the rebellion leader was seen back in his homeland, appearing at the Trezzini Palace Hotel in St Petersburg, apparently on the sidelines of the Russia-Africa Summit.

+On 5 July, state television said an investigation against him was still being pursued, and broadcast footage showing cash, passports, weapons and other items it said were seized in a raid on one of his properties.
+This week, he appeared in a video that he suggested was shot in Africa, where Wagner has operations in several countries.

 ‘Putin’s chef’

-Mr Prigozhin and Mr Putin go way back, with both born in Leningrad, now known as St Petersburg.
+Mr Prigozhin and Mr Putin go way back, both having been born in Leningrad, now known as St Petersburg.
+Yevgeny Prigozhin entered the world on 1 June 1961.

-During the final years of the Soviet Union, Mr Prigozhin served time in prison – 10 years, by his own admission –although he does not say what it was for.
+During the final years of the Soviet Union, Mr Prigozhin served nine years in prison for crimes including robbery and fraud.

-Afterwards, he owned a hot dog stand and then a series of upmarket restaurants that attracted interest from Mr Putin.
+After his release in 1990, he launched a career as a caterer in his home town, owning a hot-dog stand and then a string of upmarket restaurants that attracted Mr Putin’s interest.
 In his first term in office, the Russian leader took then-French president Jacques Chirac to dine at one of them.

-His businesses expanded significantly to catering and providing school lunches.
-In 2010, Mr Putin helped open Mr Prigozhin’s factory that was built on generous loans by a state bank.
+His businesses expanded significantly, into catering.
+Leveraging political connections, Mr Prigozhin was awarded major state contracts, and in 2010, Mr Putin helped open his factory built on generous loans from a state bank.

-In Moscow alone, his company Concord won millions of pounds in contracts to provide meals to public schools.
-He also organised catering for Kremlin events for several years – earning him the nickname “Putin’s chef” – and has provided catering and utility services to the Russian military.
+In Moscow alone, school meals contracts for his company Concord were worth millions of pounds.
+He also organised catering for Kremlin events for several years – earning him the nickname “Putin’s chef”, although more recently he joked that “Putin’s butcher” would be more appropriate.
+Concord has also provided catering and utility services to the Russian military.

 In 2017, opposition figure and corruption fighter Alexei Navalny accused Mr Prigozhin’s companies of breaking antitrust laws by bidding for around £300m in defence ministry contracts.